rickosborne/skyline/story/iaso/168-power-wall.md

 They are empty, but the dust on them has been disturbed recently.
 An investigation of the boxes, a Moderate difficulty skill check, will find a single Health Potion.

-On the left wall is a large unit of some kind, with a holographic interface that glows even without the Focus overlay.
+On the left wall is a large unit of some kind, with a holographic interface that glows when approached, even without the Focus overlay.
 IASO is interested in this:

-> This is the primary interface to the facility's system.
+> This is the primary interface to the facility's systems.
 > It appears that a power core has been removed, so it does not have enough to power the network.
 > If you will press the MAU against the unit at the indicated point, I believe I should be able to synchronize with it.